glhd/laravel-addressing/README.md

 ### 1.0 Breaking Changes

-Version 1.0 was recently release.
+Version 1.0 is about to be released.
 These are the breaking changes:

  - Minimum supported Laravel version is now `5.7` and the minimum supported PHP version is now `7.1.3`
  - `Galahad\LaravelAddressing\ServiceProvider` has been moved to `Galahad\LaravelAddressing\Support\AddressingServiceProvider`, so if you were manually registering the service provider, please update your `app.php` config file.